Search

 Chat

-The bee has long been a symbol of Manchester, since the 18th century, symbolising the hive of activity and enterprise the city had become during the industrial revolution.
+The bee has long been a symbol of Manchester, since the 18th century, symbolising the hive of activity and enterprise the city became during the industrial revolution.

-You may not know it, but Manchester Cathedral is home to 600,000 honey bees on their roof and another 480,000 at Salford Cathedral.
+Did you know that Manchester Cathedral is home to 600,000 honey bees on its roof, with an additional 480,000 at Salford Cathedral?

-Hidden away on the roof of Manchester Cathedral, head bee keeper Catherine Charnock tends to the 10 colonies.
-And it’s all for a great cause, too.
+Tucked away on the roof of Manchester Cathedral, head beekeeper Catherine Charnock carefully tends to ten colonies.

-Catherine works for Volition, the Cathedral’s charity which helps vulnerable and unemployed people build confidence and skills so they are able to get back into work.
+Catherine works for Volition, the Cathedral’s charity which helps vulnerable and unemployed people build confidence and skills so they can get back into work.

-“We also give them the opportunity to go on and volunteer at the Cathedral, which helps them build more vital skills and experience that can help them find a job.
+“We also allow them to go on and volunteer at the Cathedral, which helps them build more vital skills and experience that can help them find a job.

 “I teach the beekeeping and we run weekly sessions learning everything from housing a colony, to how to jar and sell the honey.”

-They’ll help those attending with meaningful job searches and coaching sessions and have ‘no goodbyes’ policy meaning the staff will continue to support people to find employment after their 10 weeks comes to an end.
+They’ll help those attending with meaningful job searches and coaching sessions and have a ‘no goodbyes’ policy meaning the staff will continue to support people to find employment after their 10 weeks come to an end.

-Volition also have 8 colonies in the gardens at Salford Cathedral, and have recently established 10 colonies at Manchester’s Treehouse Hotel on its new site on Deansgate thanks to a generous donation from the Property Alliance Group in July.
+Volition also has eight colonies in the gardens at Salford Cathedral and has recently established ten colonies at Manchester’s Treehouse Hotel on its new site on Deansgate thanks to a generous donation from the Property Alliance Group in July.

 Catherine said the joys of the job are not only in the bees, but the amazing people she works with at Volition.